tomba07/make-real-github/README.md

 ## The dangerous API key input method

 For prototyping or at least until the vision APIs are able to support higher usage limits, we've also included the `RiskyButCoolAPIKeyInput`, similar to the one found on [makereal.tldraw.com](https://makereal.tldraw.com).
 Please use this as carefully and ethically as you can, as users should be reluctant to add API keys to public sites.

+## The Github Token input

+This is a similar solution to the dangerous API key input.
+It involves similar risks, so it should be handled with care.